lubritto/flutter_share/README.md

 Simple way to share a message, link or files from your flutter app

+# Setup
+This plugin needs use_frameworks! in podfile

 ## Getting Started

 For help getting started with Flutter, view our online